Tides (Same as it ever was)

-These photographs of popular beaches in high summer Cornwall are photographed using a continuous exposure of 90 minutes.
+These photographs of popular beaches in high summer Cornwall are photographed using a 5x4" view camera with a continuous exposure of 90 minutes.
 During that time depending on the state of tide a couple of feet of land is ceded or gained.
 People arrive; bask, play, swim.
-In echoes of Louis Daguerre’s[1] shoe-shine boy those determined sunbathers are preserved as ethereal traces, yet the main evidence for the population of these packed playgrounds are the windbreaks, towels and stranded paddleboards each marking a temporary encampment on the sand.
+In echoes of Louis Daguerre’s shoe-shine boy those determined sunbathers are preserved as ethereal traces, yet the main evidence for the population of these packed playgrounds are the windbreaks, towels and stranded paddleboards each marking a temporary encampment on the sand.

 Porthminster, Cornwall, August 2014